OpenSourceEcon/CompMethods/docs/book/appendix/glossary.md

 source code management service
   A *source code management service* is a {term}`cloud` platform that hosts computer code files and provides either {term}`centralized version control system` (CVCS) or {term}`distributed version control system`.
 As the central hub of either CVCS or DVCS, the source code management service provides the platform and rules for distributed code collaboration.
 Leading examples are {term}`GitHub` and {term}`Bitbucket`.

+structural estimation
+  TODO

+structural model
+  A structural model in economics is a model in which the mathematical relationships among variables and parameters are derived from individuals', firms', or other organizations' optimization.
+These are often referred to as behavioral equations.
+Structural models can include linear models and linear approximations.
+But most often, structural models are nonlinear and dynamic.

 unit testing
   Unit testing is...